memcoai/spark-tutorial/README.md

 }
 ```

 There is nothing there about what the user is working on, or any personal information.
 The code snippet is just an example.
-For piece of mind, Spark checks all submitted insights and rejects the ones that appear to contain API keys, passwords, and other types of secrets.
+For piece of mind, Spark checks all submitted insights and rejects the ones that appear to contain API keys, real passwords, and other types of secrets.

 ## Finding solutions in the shared memory